 Upon successful login, a Digital ID from RSA will authenticate the Bank's server identity and establish a secure session with that customer.
 Once the Online Banking session is established, your computer and the Bank are in a secure environment.
-Middlesex Savings Bank requires the use of 128-bit Secure Socket Layer (SSL) Encryption.
+Middlesex Savings Bank requires the use of 128-bit Transport Layer Security (TLS) Encryption.
 Encryption is the process of translating meaningful information into undecipherable code then back into meaningful information.
 Each time you log on to the Internet Banking System your computer, using an appropriate browser, is assigned a key by the Bank.
 All messages from your computer to the Bank are encrypted based on this 128-bit key.
 This encrypted information can only be decoded using the Bank's equivalent key.
 The Bank key is never transmitted on any open network since it resides only on the Bank's system.
 Each time you log in a different key is assigned so that anyone attempting to break through the encryption would have to start from scratch each time you log in.

 Router and Firewall